apostrophecms-legacy/apostrophe-browser-requirements/README.md

 # apostrophe-browser-requirements

 Display a polite message telling users with browsers that are too old that they must upgrade or switch browsers to view the site.
-Use only when necessary.

 ```
 npm install --save apostrophe-browser-requirements